heroiclabs/nakama-docs/docs/social-in-app-notifications.md

 ## Send notifications

 You can send a notification to one or more users with server-side Lua code.
-It can be sent to any user in the game, no need to be a friend to be able to exchange messages.
+It can be sent to any user in the game - there's no need to be friends to be able to exchange messages.
 A number of notifications are also sent by the server implicitly on certain events.
 Each notification has a code which is used to categorize it.

 !!!
 Note
-    The code you choose for your notifications must start at `0` and upwards.
+    The code you choose for your notifications must start at `0` and increase upwards.
 See [below](#notification-codes) for reserved message codes.

 A notification has a content object which will be encoded as JSON.

 Notifications can be marked as persistent when sent.
 A non-persistent message will only be received by a client which is currently connected to the server (i.e. a user who is online).
-If you want to make sure a notification is never lost before it's read it should be marked as persistent when sent.
+If you want to make sure a notification is never lost before it's read, it should be marked as persistent when sent.

 === "Lua"
     ```lua